13 June 2019

 WPC decking, or composite decking, is a material solution made from a unique combination of plastic and wood.
-WPC stands for Wood Plastic Composite and this composite is made up from 45% timber fibres and 55% HDPE and additives.
+WPC stands for Wood Plastic Composite and this composite is made up of 45% timber fibres and 55% HDPE and additives.

 WPC Decking: what are the benefits?

 Due to the plastic containment of WPC decking, the material has improved durability over its alternatives.
 This type of decking is designed to be durable and its material, blend and finish make it resistant to lots of the factors that usually reduce the life of wood decking.

 WPC decking resists fading, staining, scratching and mould and is so durable that STORM offers a 10-year guarantee on our Triton WPC range against splitting, rotting, cracking and decay.

 With WPC decking, you never need to worry about sanding, staining or painting.
 The occasional soap-and-water clean is all that’s required to maintain for decades.

 However, it is worth mentioning that composite decking has the potential to show water stains and, although they do tend to disappear after experiencing rain, they may require a more focused clean in hotter weather as the stains can become more obvious.

 STORM’s TRITON WPC is made from eco-friendly materials.
 This composite material is made to last and has many of the properties of a wood decking without the environmental impact.